rails/rails/guides/source/debugging_rails_applications.md

 ...
 ```

-You move anywhere you want in this trace (thus changing the context) by using the +frame _n_+ command, where _n_ is the specified frame number.
+You move anywhere you want in this trace (thus changing the context) by using the `frame _n_` command, where _n_ is the specified frame number.

 ```bash
 (rdb:5) frame 2